Symphyotrichum laeve: Distribution and habitat

 Symphyotrichum laeve varieties are native to Canada, the United States, and Coahuila (Mexico).
 The species is introduced in Québec and New Brunswick.

-S. laeve grows in fields, open woods, and along roadsides in rocky or dry soil and full sun.
+Symphyotrichum laeve grows in fields, open woods, and along roadsides in rocky or dry soil and full sun.

 Ecology

 Symphyotrichum laeve blooms in late summer and early fall.
 It is pollinated by many native bees and attracts butterflies.
 It is a larval host for the pearl crescent butterfly (Phyciodes tharos).